zoisite-rb/zoisite-rb/guides/source/testing.md

 All the basic assertions such as `assert_equal` defined in `Minitest::Assertions` are also available in the classes we use in our own test cases.
-In fact, Rails provides the following classes for you to inherit from:
+In fact, Zoisite provides the following classes for you to inherit from:

 * [`ActiveSupport::TestCase`](https://api.rubyonrails.org/classes/ActiveSupport/TestCase.html)
 * [`ActionMailer::TestCase`](https://api.rubyonrails.org/classes/ActionMailer/TestCase.html)